atharvdubey22ug-glitch/XY-Stage-files/README.md

 # XY-Stage-files
-Below are the step file and bill of materials for XY stage one STEP files, BOM, and other hardware design files are licensed under F2R Hardware License v1.0
+Below are the step file and bill of materials for XY stage one (Use PETG for printing) STEP files, BOM, and other hardware design files are licensed under F2R Hardware License v1.0